sebastiangreger/kirby3-commentions/README.md

 #### Return

-The page method returns a [Structure object](https://getkirby.com/docs/reference/@/classes/cms/structure) with all comments for the requested object that meet the criteria; empty structure if no matches.
+The page method returns a [Structure-like object](https://getkirby.com/docs/reference/@/classes/cms/structure) with all comments for the requested object that meet the criteria; empty structure if no matches.

 #### Usage